State Machine

 • Primary: LastEventType == "turn_done"

-• Fallback: HasOpenToolCall = false AND LastEventType is one of {assistant_message, assistant_output}
+• Fallback: HasOpenToolCall = false AND LastEventType is one of {assistant, assistant_output}

 When either path matches, the session transitions to ready.
 The light turns green.